 How to take a sexual history

-- We are offering chlamydia testing to all sexually active people under the age of 30.
-This is because chlamydia is common and it is important to treat it early.
-Would you like to have a test while you’re here today?
+- We are offering sexually transmitted infection (STI) testing to all sexually active people under the age of 30 as STIs are common and it’s important to treat early.
+Would you like a test while you’re here today?

 Use a hook

-- Have you heard about the hepatitis B or HPV vaccines?
+- Have you heard about the hepatitis B and human papillomavirus (HPV) vaccines?
 They protect against infections that can be sexually transmitted.
-Would you like to find out more while you’re here?
+Would you like to find out more?

 Incorporate into existing discussion

-- Since you’re here for a Pap test [or to talk about contraception], could we also talk about other aspects of sexual health?
+- Since you’re here for a cervical screening test (or contraception), could we also talk about other aspects of sexual health?

-- [Prompt further if required.
-If they answer ‘my partner’ you can then ask] Other than your regular partner have you had sex with anyone else? [or] When was the last time you had sex with someone other than your regular partner?
+- Who have you had sex with in the last 3 months?
+(Prompt further if required.
+If they answer ‘my partner’ you then ask …) Other than your regular partner, who else have you had sex with? (or) When was the last time you had sex with someone other than your regular partner?

 - Have you ever been diagnosed with (or thought you had) an STI?

 One approach, rather than asking a lot of questions which the patient may or may not be willing to answer, is to list some groups (below) and say something like:

 ‘People in these groups are at higher risk of having a sexually transmitted infection.
 Do you think any of these apply to you?’